StoicLoofah/my-nanowrimo-novel/novel/9_material_difference.md

 "This plane maybe isn't so bad," said Mareak while eating his third orange.
 "I feel like I have to apologize to you, Hannah.
 I thought you were leading us into a trap, but this is quite pleasant."

-When Mareak said the word "trap", Hannah's eyes went wide, and she flew in close to Mareak.
+When Mareak said the word "trap," Hannah's eyes went wide, and she flew in close to Mareak.
 Mareak looked around alarmingly, then found the source of concern.

 They heard a series of hoots and screams from the tree, and a bunch of monkeys rappelled down.
 Before any of the party could react, the monkeys swarmed each of them, pinning them down and slapping them.